blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/How to Play Chess.md

 	- The king or rook should not have moved
 	- No square in between should be a check for the king
 	- The king should not be at check when castline
+- En Passant
+	- The pawn can attack another pawn which made two moves at first, as though it has only made one move

 # Related Games
 - Chaturanga